Multiracial people: Caribbean

+(Afro and Indo mixed) father and Afro-Trinidadian mother.

+Rihanna, Barbadian singer and businesswoman of Sub-Saharan African, English, Irish and Scottish descent.

+Colonialism throughout the West Indies has created diverse populations on many islands and countries, including people of multiracial identities.
+In the English-speaking Caribbean, individuals of Afro-Caribben and Indo-Caribbean descent – such as those in Trinidad, Guyana, and Suriname – are often called Dougla people which make up 20-30% of these nations.
+Other groups include Anglo-Indian and Chindian people.

+Jamaica

+Mixed-race and lighter-skinned "Mulatto" Jamaicans have played a crucial role in shaping the country’s political and economic structures since the colonial era.
+Their shared experiences, social networks, and cultural practices have distinguished them from the Black majority in meaningful ways.

 Europe

 Romani people

 Romani people are of mixed South Asian, Middle Eastern and European ancestry.
 They settled in Europe hundreds of years ago.

 United Kingdom

-In 1991 an analysis of the census showed that 50% of Mixed Caribbean men born in the UK have native British partners, and the 2011 BBC documentary Mixed Britannia noted that 1 in 10 British children are growing up in mixed households.
+In 1991 an analysis of the census showed that 50% of mixed Caribbean men born in the UK have native British partners.
 In 2000, The Sunday Times reported that "Britain has the highest rate of interracial relationships in the world" and certainly the UK has the highest rate in the European Union.
 The 2001 census showed the population of England to be 1.4% mixed-race, compared with 2.7% in Canada and 1.4% in the U.S. (estimate from 2002), although this U.S. figure did not include mixed-race people who had a parent with African Ancestry.
 Both the US and UK have fewer people identifying as mixed race, however, than Canada.
+The 2011 BBC documentary Mixed Britannia noted that 1 in 10 British children are growing up in mixed households.

 In the United Kingdom, many mixed-race people have Caribbean, African or Asian heritage.
 For example, supermodel Naomi Campbell has Jamaican, African and Asian roots.
 Some, like seven time Formula One World Champion Lewis Hamilton, are referred to or describe themselves as 'mixed'.

 The 2001 UK Census included a section entitled 'Mixed', to which 1.4% (1.6% by 2005 estimates) of people responded, which was split further into White and Black Caribbean, White and Asian, White and Native African and Other Mixed.
-In the 2011 census, 2.2% chose 'Mixed' for the question on ethnicity.
+In the 2011 census, 2.2% chose 'Mixed' for the question on ethnicity, increasing to 2.9% in 2021.

+Russia

+Sergei Shoigu, whose father is Tuvan and mother is Russian, has mixed Siberian Turkic and East Slavic ancestry.

+Genetic studies indicate that populations in the Volga–Ural region and parts of Siberia show varying degrees of East Asian and West Eurasian ancestry, reflecting historical gene flow in northern Eurasia involving East Slavic, Turkic, and Uralic-speaking populations in different proportions depending on the region.
+For example, a mitochondrial DNA study of Volga Tatars found a predominance of West Eurasian maternal lineages (approximately 84%) alongside a smaller East Eurasian component (around 16%), while Y-chromosome data show higher levels of East Eurasian paternal lineages compared to maternal lineages.